10 Best Movies Based on True Stories in 2019

 We are first introduced to Elton John, walking with intent and his usual flair, sporting red-feathered full regalia, devil outfit, into a support group meeting.
 He starts the recital of his career from his humble beginnings as the shy and introverted Reginald Dwight, to his extravagant stage persona, Elton, that mesmerized the world for years to come.
 The highs and lows of his personal and professional lives are interweaved in a high-octane, power-packed narration of John’s life.

 Subsequent to the release of ‘Bohemian Rhapsody’ last year, ‘Rocketman’s announcement evoked mixed feelings of excitement and skepticism within the audiences.
-While millions daydreamt of having goosebumps while watching John’s songs on the screen in cinemas, many couldn’t help but imagine ‘Bohemian Rhapsody’s debacle being repeated.
-Thankfully enough, ‘Rocketman’ is a fitting reprisal of one of the world’s most-loved and admired rockstars.
+While millions daydream of having goosebumps while watching John’s songs on the screen in cinemas, many couldn’t help but imagine ‘Bohemian Rhapsody’s debacle being repeated.
+Thankfully enough, ‘Rocketman’ is a fitting reprisal of one of the world’s most loved and admired rockstars.
 Charmed by a terrific lead performance by Taron Egerton, ‘Rocketman’s biggest strength is its director’s attention to detail and enthusiasm in creating a fantastical world of melodies and the becoming of Elton John.

-7. Extremely Wicked Shockingly Evil and Vile
+7. Extremely Wicked, Shockingly Evil and Vile

 There aren’t a lot of options for filmmakers when it comes to making biopics.
 The source material doesn’t change and offers limited avenues, something that is only made special by its creator’s personal vision.
-Berlinger’s mostly strays away from Bundy’s perspective and instead seems to be told from his girlfriend’s eyes.
-Sporadic moments of genius and Efron’s chilling lead play redeem a limited and narrowly constructed presentation on Bundy’s life.
+Berlinger mostly strays away from Bundy’s perspective and instead seems to be told from his girlfriend’s eyes.
+Sporadic moments of genius and Efron’s chilling lead play redeem a limited and narrowly constructed presentation of Bundy’s life.

 6. Hustlers